owaits/ScreenMonkey.Help/start/UsingForAChurchService.md

 - Advance a PowerPoint or Song by repeatedly left clicking the clip icon or by clicking a slide in the live monitor.
 - Stop a clip and remove any content from the output by clicking on the top left 'Clear Layer' clip.

-As you can hopefully see, it's really easy to present the content.
+As you can see it's really easy to present content from a variety of sources.
 Using Screen Monkey there is no need to open the PowerPoint application or any other media players.
-Instead, the show was polished and seamless!

 This topic presented one possible use of Screen Monkey.
-As you read through this documentation you will see there are many other possibilities including more [clip types](../reference/clipTypes/clipTypes.md), [clip settings](/reference/clipSettings/clipSettings.md) for finer presentation control, [macros](../reference/macros/Macros.md) for external device control, and more.
+As you read through this documentation you will see there are many other possibilities including more [clip types](../reference/clipTypes/clipTypes.md), [clip settings](../reference/clipSettings/clipSettings.md) for finer presentation control, [macros](../reference/macros/Macros.md) for external device control, and more.